Qymh/q-layout/README.md

 ## Why q-layout exists

-As The description of this repository, this is a component which can improve your efficiency in coding layouts of a webpage

 In the usual development, we build the layout of a webpage by `html` `css` or a littile bit `javascript`, `javascript` will only be using more in some logics of codes but not the layout

 During coding the layout of a webpage, we will code html first and name a className for an element, just like `<div class="test"></div>`,